rajeshpillai/node-jwt-step-by-step/readme.md

 Backend

 # .env
-First ... create a .env file to store your secrets and port.
+First. create a .env file in the "server" folder to store your secrets and port.
+This file is not to be comitted in git(or other source control system)

+## Add the below key/value pairs
 ACCESS_TOKEN_SECRET=nodejwttoken
 REFRESH_TOKEN_SECRET=notsosecret
 PORT=4000